-Research what it takes to become a doctor of osteopathy.
+Research what it takes to become a doctor of osteopathic medicine.
 Learn about education, job duties, job outlook and salary to find out if this is the career for you.
 Schools offering Allied Health degrees can also be found in these popular choices.

 Career Information at a Glance

-Doctors of Osteopathy (D.O.) perform the same work as Doctors of Medicine (M.D.), except they use holistic treatment methods accompanied by physical exercises and manipulation of the bones and muscles.
-The following chart provides an overview about becoming a doctor of osteopathy.
+Doctors of Osteopathic Medicine (D.O.) perform the same work as Doctors of Medicine (M.D.), except they use holistic treatment methods accompanied by physical exercises and manipulation of the bones and muscles.
+The following chart provides an overview about becoming a doctor of osteopathic medicine.

 |Degree Required||Doctor of Osteopathic Medicine (D.O.)|

 |Training Required||3 to 8 years of residency, depending on specialty|

 |Licensure or Certification||All states require doctors to be licensed; board certification is available|